 - At low pressure for industrial process work in cotton mills, sugar factories, breweries, etc., and

 - For producing hot water, which can be used for heating installation at much lower pressures.

 Following are important terms used in steam boilers:

-- It is made up to steel plates bent into a cylindrical form and riveted or welded together.
+- It is made up of steel plates bent into a cylindrical form and riveted or welded together.